Six major carmakers agree to phase out fossil-fuel vehicles by 2040, UK says - Up News Info

 Article content

-GLASGOW — Six major automakers on Wednesday will commit to phasing out the production of fossil-fuel vehicles around the world by 2040, as part of global efforts to cut carbon emissions, Britain said in a statement.
+GLASGOW — Six major automakers on Wednesday will commit to phasing out the production of fossil-fuel vehicles around the world by 2040, as part of global efforts to cut carbon emissions, the British government said in a statement.

 But sources familiar with the pledge’s contents said some big carmakers including the world’s top two, Toyota Motor Corp and Volkswagen AG, and crucial car markets China, the United States and Germany have not signed up.
-This highlighted the challenges that remain to shifting to a zero-emission future.
+That highlighted the challenges that remain in shifting to a zero-emission future.

 Article content

+Cars, trucks, ships, buses and planes account for about a quarter of all global carbon emissions, data from the International Energy Agency showed, of which the bulk comes from road vehicles.

-Sweden’s Volvo, U.S. automakers Ford and General Motors, Daimler AG’s Mercedes-Benz, China’s BYD and Jaguar Land Rover, a unit of India’s Tata Motors, were set to sign the pledge at climate talks in Glasgow, the latest initiative to help cap global warming by mid-century.
+Sweden’s Volvo, U.S. automakers Ford Motor Co and General Motors Co, Daimler AG’s Mercedes-Benz, China’s BYD Co Ltd and Jaguar Land Rover, a unit of India’s Tata Motors Ltd, were set to sign the pledge at climate talks in Glasgow, the latest initiative to help cap global warming by mid-century.

 Volvo has already committed to going fully electric by 2030.